Faveod/oppen-ruby/README.md

 > [!WARNING]
 > This is still under development.

-## Difference with the orignal algorithm
+## Difference with the original algorithm

 We decided to diverge from Oppen's original algorithm to provide a more idiomatic Ruby experience, in one particular aspect: exceptions/errors: we do